brocoders/nestjs-boilerplate/docs/installing-and-running.md

 NestJS Boilerplate supports [TypeORM](https://www.npmjs.com/package/typeorm) and [Mongoose](https://www.npmjs.com/package/mongoose) for working with databases.
 By default, TypeORM uses [PostgreSQL](https://www.postgresql.org/) as the main database, but you can use any relational database.

-Switching between TypeORM and Mongoose is implemented based on the [Dependency Inversion Principle](https://trilon.io/blog/dependency-inversion-principle) (DIP).
-This makes it easy to choose the right database for your application architecture.
+Switching between TypeORM and Mongoose is implemented based on the [Hexagonal Architecture](architecture.md#hexagonal-architecture).
+This makes it easy to choose the right database for your application.

 ---